goldenplan/TVOSKeyboard/README.md

 ]
 ```

-### Example
+### Example use tvOS Keyboard

-With the powerful options, you can do hard tasks with TVOSKeyboard in a simple way.
+With the powerful options, you can do hard tasks with tvOS Keyboard in a simple way.
 For example, the code below:

 1. Use Storyboard or code to create a keyboard component.